 General Plant Description

-Orchids in the Encyclia genus offer an assortment of size, depending on the species.
+Orchids in the Encyclia genus offer an assortment of size, depending on the type species.
 Regardless, they all have a lip that is not entirely fused to the column but more or less encircles it.

 The name Encyclia, in fact, originated from the Greek word enkyklein, which refers to the flower’s lip enfolding the column.
 The lip of Encyclia flowers almost always displays a different color than the rest of the flower.
 It can either be ruffled or flat and broad, depending on the species.